joouha/euporie/docs/apps/preview.rst

 .. code-block:: console

-   $ euporie preview --page notebook.ipynb
+   $ euporie-preview --page notebook.ipynb

 You can also pipe the output to the pager of your choice:

 .. code-block:: console

-   $ euporie preview --color-depth=24 notebook.ipynb | bat
+   $ euporie-preview --color-depth=24 notebook.ipynb | bat

 .. note::